+Compulsory

-Compulsory BIOL1024 Fundamentals of Biochemistry 15 ECTS Compulsory BIOL1025 Fundamentals of Cell Biology & Physiology 15 ECTS Compulsory BIOL1026 Chemistry of Life 15 ECTS Compulsory BIOL1030 How to think like a scientist 7.5 ECTS Compulsory BIOL1027 The Human Genome and Disease 7.5 ECTS Compulsory Part II Compulsory BIOL2022 Immunology, Infection and Inflammation 7.5 ECTS Compulsory BIOL2010 Flow of Genetic Information 7.5 ECTS Compulsory BIOL2048 Principles of Pharmacology or 7.5 ECTS Compulsory BIOL2049 Pharmacology 2 15 ECTS BIOL2056 Cell Biology 7.5 ECTS Compulsory Optional (choose sufficien above) nt modules to make 60 ECTS S when combined with the compulsory modules BIOL2051 Principles of Neuroscience or 7.5 ECTS Optional BIOL2052 Neuroscience 2 15 ECTS BIOL2012 Exploring Proteins 7.5 ECTS Optional BIOL2013 Bioinformatics 7.5 ECTS Optional
+BIOL1024 Fundamentals of Biochemistry 15 ECTS Compulsory BIOL1025 Fundamentals of Cell Biology and Physiology 15 ECTS Compulsory BIOL1026 Chemistry of Life 15 ECTS Compulsory BIOL1030 How to think like a scientist 7.5 ECTS Compulsory BIOL1027 The Human Genome and Disease 7.5 ECTS Compulsory

+Part II

+Compulsory

+BIOL2022 Immunology, Infection and Inflammation 7.5 ECTS Comp BIOL2010 Flow of Genetic Information 7.5 ECTS Comp BIOL2048 Principles of Pharmacology 7.5 ECTS Comp or BIOL2049 Pharmacology 15 ECTS BIOL2056 Cell Biology 7.5 ECTS Comp

+Optional

+(choose sufficient modules to make 60 ECTS when combined with the compulsory modules above)\

+BIOL2051 Principles of Neuroscience or Neuroscience 7.5 ECTS Optional BIOL2052 15 ECTS BIOL2012 Exploring Proteins 7.5 ECTS Optional BIOL2013 Bioinformatics 7.5 ECTS Optional

-BIOL2044 Medical Microbiology 7.5 ECTS Optional BIOL2045 Vertebrate Development 7.5 ECTS Optional
+BIOL2044 Medical Microbiology 7.5 ECTS Optional BIOL2053 Environmental Biochemistry 7.5 ECTS Optional BIOL2045 Vertebrate Development 7.5 ECTS Optional

-^{}Further options within and outside of the School of Biological Sciences are available.
+\Further options within and outside of the School of Biological Sciences are available.
 A maximum of TWO elective modules can be selected from a range of suitable courses from Schools other than Biological Sciences, but no more than one UOSM should be taken.
 We strongly encourage you to discuss electives with your tutor before pursuing such options.